Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 #### Drupal site database

-* Export the MySQL database for the current Production Drupal site in use and copy it to your local in an easy to find place.
-In later steps you'll be directed to import this file.
+Prior to attempting this step, do consider the following:

 * Drupal website databases can have a multitude of names and conventions.
 Confer with the appropriate IT departments for your institution's database naming conventions.

-  * Recommended that the production databases be exported using the `.sql` and `.gz` file formats e.g. `prod_drupal_site_082019.sql.gz` for better compression and minimal storage footprint.
+* Recommended that the production databases be exported using the `.sql` /or `.gz` file formats e.g. `prod_drupal_site_082019.sql.gz` for better compression and minimal storage footprint.

 * If the end user is running multi-sites, there will be additional databases to export.

 * Do not export the `fedora3` database

 * If possible, on the production Apache webserver, run `drush cc all` from the command line on the production server in the `/var/www/html` directory PRIOR to any db export(s).
 Otherwise issues can occur on import due to all cache tables being larger than `innodb_log_file_size` allows

+##### Production Drupal site database export process

+* Export the MySQL database for the current Production Drupal site in use and copy it to your local in an easy to find place.
+In later steps you'll be directed to import this file. **Please be careful** performing any of these potential actions below as the process impacts your Production site.
+If you are not comfortable or familiar with performing these actions, we recommend that you instead work with your available IT resources to do so.
+  * You can use a MySQL GUI client for this process or if you have command line access to the MySQL database server `mysqldump -u username -p database_name > prod_drupal_site_082019.sql`
+  * Copy this file down to your local laptop or workstation.

 #### Solr schema & Islandora transforms